awsdocs/aws-resource-access-manager-user-guide/doc_source/what-is.md

 # What is AWS RAM?<a name="what-is"></a>

-AWS Resource Access Manager \(AWS RAM\) lets you share your resources with any AWS account or through AWS Organizations\.
-If you have multiple AWS accounts, you can create resources centrally and use AWS RAM to share those resources with other accounts\.
+AWS Resource Access Manager \(AWS RAM\) lets you share your resources with an organization or organizational units \(OUs\) in AWS Organizations, and AWS accounts\.
+For [supported resource types](permissions.md#permissions-rbp-supported-resource-types), you can also share resources with IAM roles and IAM users\.
+If you have multiple AWS accounts, you can use AWS RAM to share those resources with other accounts\.

 **Topics**
 + [Benefits](#what-is-features)